Raw chicken is one of the scariest foods out there when it comes to how to store it.

 Yes, raw chicken does go bad faster once you remove it from the packaging.
 As soon as you open the packaging, you expose the chicken to oxygen.
 Oxygen fuels bacteria growth, and therefore the bacteria levels will become dangerous sooner.

 Keeping the chicken in the fridge slows down this growth long enough to keep the chicken good for a few days.
+And you can wrap the chicken up in plastic wrap to minimize contact with oxygen in order to prolong the shelf-life.

 How can I tell if my chicken has gone bad?